rwxrob/zet/docs/1728/README.md

 # Microblogging is a horrible format for good communications

+After considering Mastodon, I've concluded I'm not going to do any microblogging at all, other than to notify of my entries to my zettelkasten and other publications.
+Discord, Slack, Twitch, and KEG cover the communications needs I have.
+It's just more valuable to isolate communications to those who actually matter, to actively curate my in-bound signals and make sure specific, important people have priority in my limited daily reading time.

+***Good people have nothing I care to hear.*** Microblogging involves hearing from people about their cats as well as their latest Kubernetes discoveries.
+This would not be that big of a hassle if there were a reliable, easy way to search through or even filter such content, but microblogging makes this very hard.
+Some of the most amazing people I've ever known are not people I want to hear from on a daily basis.
+There's just too much noise to filter out from the signal.

 ***You cannot compose a full thought.*** Microblogging format punishes those who use more than 100 characters even if allowed to write that much.

 ***You cannot dialog.*** There is no real-time interaction.